usmansbk/blog-draft/markdowns/html5-drag-and-drop.md

 }
 ```

-Then we call the `swap` function instead of logging to console, then set the dropped item `draggable` attribute to false, to make sure items can only be dragged using the handle.
+We call the `swap` function to change the positions of the items.
+Then we set the `draggable` attribute to `false` because we want to drag items using only the drag handle.

 ```js
 li.addEventListener("drop", (event) => {